TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Templates.rst

 Due to the nature of TSconfig and its two types page TSconfig and user TSconfig, various combinations are possible:

 *   Define "global" overrides with page TSconfig in :file:`Configuration/page.tsconfig` of an extension.
 This works for all modules, regardless of whether the module renders a page tree or not.

 *   Define page level overrides via the :guilabel:`TSconfig` field of page records.
 As always with page TSconfig, subpages and subtrees inherit these settings from their parent pages.

 *   Define overrides on user or (better) group level.
 As always, user TSconfig can override page TSconfig by prefixing any setting available as page TSconfig with :typoscript:`page.` in user TSconfig.
 A user TSconfig template override starts with :typoscript:`page.templates.` instead of :typoscript:`templates.`.

+..  _pagetemplates-third-party-modules:

 Usage in own modules
 ====================